 While you’re at it, check out www.openupthebible.com for all sorts of great videos, resources, and free stuff to help you as you resolve to read the Bible more regularly.

 Who is Jesus?
-Why did he come?
-What does it mean to follow him?
-We will answer these questions by studying the life of Jesus in the Gospel of Mark on Sunday mornings.
+Why did He come?
+What does it mean to follow Him?
+This 7 week course will begin January 17 at 6 pm in the Fireside Room.
+Register below.
 This study is perfect for a sincere seeker of spiritual truth or a skeptic who has real questions about the Christian faith.
-It is also a perfect opportunity for a seasoned saint to bring along a nonbelieving friend.
-Join Pastor Joel Wayner and Pastor Tim Van Loh on Zoom for this seven-week course.
-Participants can download their own digital handbooks ($2.99 each) here: https://www.thegoodbook.com/christianity-explored-handbook-ebook
+It is also a perfect opportunity for a seasoned saint to bring along a non-believing friend.
+Join Pastor Joel Wayner for this seven-week course.

 When: Sundays, 7 – 8 pm, July 12-August 30th